Skip to content

 print(f"{func.name}: {func.complexity}")

-# Analyze code directly
+# Analyze code string

 def complex_function(data):